74.6 MB (776.5 KB compressed)

 MIKKEL JUUL JENSEN / SCIENCE PHOTO LIBRARY MIKKEL JUUL JENSEN / SCIENCE PHOTO LIBRARY

 Interaction between magnetic poles.
 Illustration of bar magnets showing magnetic attraction and repulsion (arrows) between the magnetic poles.
 Magnetism is a property of ferromagnetic metals (such as iron, nickel and cobalt) caused by the alignment of the spins of the electrons in the metal.
-By convention, the resulting magnetic poles in a magnet are labelled north and south, here represented as red and white.
+By convention, the resulting magnetic poles in a magnet are labelled north (N) and south (S), here represented as red and white.
 Opposite poles attract (bottom), while poles of the same polarity repel each other (middle and top).

 Model release not required.
 Property release not required.